xela144/CANaconda/metadata/README.md

 At the next level of the xml heirarchy, we have two tags: **desc** and **field**.
 The **desc** tag simply allows the user to enter a brief description the information contained with a particular CAN message.
 This description shows up as a tooltip within the GUI.

 Next, we address the payload itself.
 A CAN message can have several pieces of information encoded within its payload.
-Therefore, we introduce a new tag called **field**.
+Therefore, we introduce the **field** tag.
 The attributes for this tag are as follows:

  * **name** - The name of the field.
  * **type** [optional] - The data type of the field.
 Default value is 'int' Allowable data types are as follows: